kubernetes-sigs/descheduler/README.md

 more than one pod associated with a RS or RC, for example, running on the same node.
 Once the failed nodes are ready again, this strategy could be enabled to evict those duplicate pods.

-It provides one optional parameter, `ExcludeOwnerKinds`, which is a list of OwnerRef `Kind`s.
-If a pod has any of these `Kind`s listed as an `OwnerRef`, that pod will not be considered for eviction.
+It provides optional parameters: `ExcludeOwnerKinds`, and `ExcludeOwnerNames` which is a list of OwnerRef `Kind`s and `Name`s.
+If a pod has any of these `Kind`s or `Name`s listed as an `OwnerRef`, that pod will not be considered for eviction.

 ```
 apiVersion: "descheduler/v1alpha1"